justin-caldicott/hue-proxy/README.md

 ### Pre-requisites

 - yarn: `npm i -g yarn`
+- optional to allow deployment: set `HUE_PROXY_DEPLOY_TARGET=<user@host-to-deploy-to-via-ssh>`

 ### Installation

 Currently, the package is not published to npm.
-So first make a tgz package:
+You can package as a tgz and deploy to a remote host via ssh using this script:

-- `yarn build`
+- `yarn deploy`
-- copy the package to the target machine, e.g. using `scp`
-- ssh to the target machine
-- `sudo npm install -g path-to-tgz-file`

 #### Soon, once published to npm